docknetwork/sdk/tutorials/src/concepts_private_delegation.md

 }
 ```

 When `did:ex:b` wishes to issue a credential on behalf of `did:ex:a`, they should bundle it (e.g. in a presentation) with it this "delegation" credential.
 A delegation credential constitutes a proof of delegation.
-A proof of delegation bundled with a credential issued by the delegate can be prove that some statement[s] were made by authority some root delegator.
+A proof of delegation bundled with a credential issued by the delegate can be prove that some statement[s] were made by authority of some root delegator.

 In order to process delegated credentials a verifier accepts a bundle.
-The bundle includes both delegations and other credentials.
+The bundle includes both delegations and credentials issued by delegates.
 After verifying every credential within the bundle (including the delegations) the verifier uses [Claim Deduction](concepts_claim_deduction.md) to determine which statements are proven by the delegated credential.

-Docks delegation ontology (i.e. rdf vocabulary) and ruleset are currently in alpha.
+Dock's delegation ontology (i.e. rdf vocabulary) and ruleset are currently in alpha.
 See [Private Delegation](tutorial_private_delegation.md) for an example of their use.